dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

 descriptor path.
 Run ``dockstore checker update --help`` for more information.

-Lets update the default descriptor path in our example to a new value.
+Let's update the default descriptor path in our example to a new value.
 ::

 	dockstore checker update --entry quay.io/natalieeo/md5sum-checker --default-descriptor-path /checker-workflow-wrapping-tool.cwl